 See All Videos

 Bringing the Children Home: The United Church’s response to the unmarked burial sites at residential institutions.

 • The Children Remembered: Residential School Archives Project.
 History of the United Church Residential Schools

-Tony Snow is a member of the Stoney Nakoda First Nation.
+Rev. Tony Snow is a member of the Stoney Nakoda First Nation.
 He grew up on Treaty No. 7 land at Morley, Alberta, where his father Dr. Rev. Chief John Snow Sr. attended the Morley Indian Residential School.
-Tony is a Day School Survivor who now works as the Indigenous Minister of the United Church of Canada’s Chinook Winds Region, and is part of the ministry team at Hillhurst United in Calgary.
+Tony is a Day School Survivor who now works as the Indigenous Minister of the United Church of Canada’s Chinook Winds Region.
 As a Traditional Knowledge Keeper, minister and consultant, Tony has worked for decades in public engagement and government relations, bringing awareness and healing to communities of faith and Indigenous peoples, as a continuation of his father’s and grandfather’s work.
 Email Tony